Emma Kimiläinen: Motorsport

 Kimiläinen entered professional motor racing in 2005, competing in the Northern European Formula Ford Championship.
-She was fifth in her first season, scoring a string of rookie awards along the way, and was tied on points with series champion Sami Isohella in 2006 however finished second on count-back (4 wins to Isohella's 5).
+She was fifth in her first season, scoring a string of rookie awards along the way, and was tied on points with series champion Sami Isohella in 2006 however finished second on count-back (four wins to Isohella's five).
 She remained in Northern Europe in 2007, racing Radicals in Sweden.

-Audi then picked up the young Finn in 2008, and placed her in their Formula Masters series.
-Team-mate to future Formula One driver Kevin Magnussen, she finished 10th in the standings with a highlight of 2nd at Assen; however Audi cut back her funding after the 2008 financial crisis and she ended up funding her own way into Formula Palmer Audi in 2009.
+Audi then picked up Kimiläinen in 2008, and placed her in their Formula Masters series.
+Team-mate to future Formula One driver Kevin Magnussen, she finished tenth in the standings with a highlight of second at Assen; however Audi cut back her funding after the 2008 financial crisis and she ended up funding her own way into Formula Palmer Audi in 2009.
 She ended the season fifth in the standings with four podium finishes.
 However, with no more support from Audi and a lack of personal funds to maintain her racing career, she took an indefinite hiatus from motorsport and started a family after 2009.
 Kimiläinen had been in contact with an Indy Lights team for 2010, however this was abandoned after it was revealed a team sponsor wanted her to produce adult content for them.

-In 2014, she received a surprise call-up from PWR Racing to complete the full Scandinavian Touring Car Championship season, making her the first woman to race in the STCC since Nettan Lindgren-Jansson in 1999.
+In 2014, Kimiläinen received a surprise call-up from PWR Racing to complete the full Scandinavian Touring Car Championship season, making her the first woman to race in the STCC since Nettan Lindgren-Jansson in 1999.
 She was retained for 2015 and 2016, however injury prevented her from completing the full 2016 season following a crash in the opening round at Skövde in which she strained her neck.
 She switched to the Swedish V8 ThunderCar series for 2017, before announcing plans to compete in the Electric GT Championship – which was subsequently delayed and then later cancelled altogether.